jlzcode/jlzcode.github.io/content/patent/patent1/index.md

 ---
-title: "Bo Ye, Jiale Zhang, Chuanjian Wu, Tao Shi, Fangang Kong, Zhuxiang Yang.
-A Blood Analysis Device and Method for Species: PCT/CN2023/094636 [P/OL].
-2023-05-03"
+title: "A Blood Analysis Device and Method for Species"
 authors:
 - Bo Ye
 - Admin